Flood Advisory issued for Aguada, Aguadilla, Anasco, Moca, Rincon by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-05 05:00:00 EDT Expires: 2022-11-05 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Gibson; Pike; Posey; Vanderburgh; Warrick WIND ADVISORY IN EFFECT FROM 4 AM TO 10 AM CDT SATURDAY * WHAT...South winds 20 to 25 mph with gusts up to 45 mph expected. * WHERE...Portions of southwest Indiana and western Kentucky. * WHEN...From 4 AM to 10 AM CDT Saturday. * IMPACTS...Gusty winds will blow around unsecured objects.
-Tree limbs could be blown down and cause a few power outages.
-Winds this strong can make driving difficult, especially for high profile vehicles.

-Effective: 2022-11-04 03:22:00 CDT Expires: 2022-11-04 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Central Tangipahoa; Lower Tangipahoa; Northern Livingston; Northern St. Tammany; Northern Tangipahoa; Southeast St. Tammany; Southern Livingston; Southwestern St. Tammany; St. Helena; Washington DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING * WHAT...Visibility less than one mile in dense fog. * WHERE...Portions of southeast Louisiana and southeast and southern Mississippi. * WHEN...Until 9 AM CDT this morning. * IMPACTS...Hazardous driving conditions due to low visibility.
-Also, remember that visibilities may widely vary over very short distances in dense fog situations.
+Effective: 2022-11-04 09:50:00 EDT Expires: 2022-11-04 12:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Delaware; Eastern Montgomery; Lower Bucks; Philadelphia DENSE FOG ADVISORY NOW IN EFFECT UNTIL NOON EDT TODAY * WHAT...Visibility less than one mile in dense fog. * WHERE...Along the Interstate 95 corridor and adjacent areas. * WHEN...Until noon EDT today. * IMPACTS...Hazardous driving conditions due to low visibility.

 Comments / 0